Lisa Bauer

 My two years at IDEO, a global design consulting firm, have taught me the power of human-centered design.
 So now, I execute with a human-centered approach.
 While my expertise is in creating and improving processes and systems (the “how”), I inform my design and decisions around the users’ needs and goals (the “why”).
 This means I collaborate closely with stakeholders to understand and align on the vision to ensure the outcome is impactful.

-All throughout my search, I thought I was searching for my “dream job” but I recently realized that what I discovered was a dream impact, and that could turn any job into a dream job.
+All throughout my search, I thought I was searching for my “dream job” but I realized that what I discovered was my dream impacts, and that could turn any job into a dream job.